Associated primes of powers of edge ideals and ear decompositions of graphs

-\begin{proof} Since every connected component of $\G$ is not an edge, each vertex of degree one is not adjacent to a vertex of degree one.
-This means each vertex of $V \setminus W$ is adjacent to a vertex of $W$.
-Hence $W$ is a dominating set of $\G$.
-It is also clear that every connected component of $\G_W$ is the reduced graph of a connected component of $\G$ on $W$, which keeps the odd cycles of $\G$.
-Therefore, $\G_W$ is a strongly non-bipartite graph.
+\begin{proof} Since every connected component of $\G$ is not an edge, each leaf vertex is adjacent to a vertex of degree at least two.
+Hence, $V \setminus W$ is a dominating set of $\G$.
+It is also clear that $\G_{V \setminus W}$ contains all odd cycles of $\G$.
+Hence, $\G_{V \setminus W}$ is a strongly non-bipartite graph.